 The menu has both tacos and tapas.
 With nine different kinds of tacos, it can be tough to choose, but a pork belly is quite interesting, drizzled with a peanut sauce.
-I also love patio here.
+I also love the patio here.

 I visited the Westside location years ago for my birthday and didn’t love it (parking, noisy).
 But the Buckhead location has given me a new appreciation for the beautifully decorated taco spot.
-It is terrific when the weather is great an allows for all the doors to be open.
-And, they do a great job with their outdoor space, making it seem much more secluded than you would think, given that the view is basically the parking lot.
+It is terrific when the weather is great and allows for all the doors to be open.
+They do a great job with their outdoor space, making it seem much more secluded than you would think, given that the view is basically the parking lot.
 The tacos are small here (and inexpensive) but that’s a good thing.
 Because it leaves room for guacamole, tuna poke and dessert!
 I loved the shrimp, fish and Carne Asada tacos!

-City Barbecue – A barbecue spot with great tacos?
+3. City Barbecue – A barbecue spot with great tacos?
 Yep.
 You gotta to try the Brisket tacos when you visit City Barbecue.
 The brisket is tender and low on fat.
 Put those pickled onions on these babies and chow down.

 Come here for tasty and inexpensive tacos.
 Taco fillings like pork stomach, chitlins and tongue are on the menu for the adventurous eaters.
 However, you can “play it safe” with pork, flank steak or mushrooms and several other tacos.

 Some of the best tacos in Atlanta are located outside of the Perimeter

 But you will find exceptional tacos here.
 Skip traditional lunch time or else be prepared to wait.
 Get the barbacoa and lengua.
 Wash them down with a horchata (cinnamon/milk drink).

 The calamari tacos are a standout and unlike tacos you’ll find elsewhere.
 And items like the sesame sweet potato fries are a hit.
-Tip: Parking is a cluster at lunch.
+Tip: Parking is a cluster%*&# at lunch.

-La Carreta – If you find yourself in Marietta, close to the Big Chicken, try to make it over to La Carreta.
+7. La Carreta – If you find yourself in Marietta, close to the Big Chicken, try to make it over to La Carreta.
 Handmade tacos are filled with well-seasoned meats, many topped with a creamy avocado sauce.
 There’s often live music on the weekends!

 Get the pork cheek tacos or the smoked chicken tacos.
 Going with a group?
 Get the taco platter (five tacos, rice and beans).

 So there’s probably one not too far from where you live.
 The best are the shrimp and kale tacos, and you definitely need to get the cilantro rice and wash it down with a skinny margarita.

 Standouts include the duck confit, roasted lamb and Mediterranean with smoked salmon, capers, goat cheese and a basil aioli.
 But if you love tuna poke, you are making a mistake if you don’t get at least one of these tacos.

-Rreal Tacos – Adrian Villarreal’s restaurant marries his training in Le Cordon Bleu Paris with his Mexican heritage.
+11. Rreal Tacos – Adrian Villarreal’s restaurant marries his training in Le Cordon Bleu Paris with his Mexican heritage.
 The pork trompo (a must order) is spinning on a skewer as you enter Rreal Tacos in Midtown.
 You also can’t go wrong with the beef barbacoa and pork carnitas.